 Houndoom is a Dark-type literal Hell Hound and one of the more popular Pokémon.

-One of the best-known and most powerful "evil" Pokémon, Mewtwo.
+And of course, there's of the best-known and most powerful "evil" Pokémon, Mewtwo.

 By far the most popular "shiny" Pokémon coloration belongs to Charizard, already an enormous Ensemble Dark Horse.
 In its shiny form, it gets an evil-looking black color scheme with blood-red wings and sinister red eyes (this form was actually depicted as a Darkness-type in the TCG in one card, and the card is one of the most sought-after and ridiculously overpriced cards today).

 A lot of the evil organizations such as Team Rocket can be this with their stylish uniforms, cool hideouts, and intimidating Pokémon teams.